 A note should be made that the guidelines for acceptance of CLEP results (both the particular exams accepted and the score minimums used for credit) vary from one university to another.
 For example, course credit gained by taking a particular CLEP examination will not necessarily be accepted as credit in transfer to another college or university.
 For any prospective SNU student, therefore, information regarding approved CLEP exams and acceptance of CLEP credit at SNU should be obtained from the SNU Testing Services office prior to taking a CLEP exam.
+More information can also be found at https://snu.edu/wp-content/uploads/2020/05/Revised-AP-CLEP-7-24-18.pdf.
 Southern Nazarene University is not responsible for inaccurate information provided by other sources.